What is going on with the asteroid heading towards Earth - and should we be worried?

 The key question is whether or not the asteroid is actually going to strike our planet and various space agencies are monitoring the situation.

-Initial calculations estimated a one in 83 chance of 2024 YR4 hitting Earth, but those figures have since been altered to a one in 43 chance (2.3 per cent).
+Initial calculations estimated a one in 83 chance of 2024 YR4 hitting Earth, but those figures were later altered to a one in 43 chance (2.3 per cent).

+Now, though, Nasa has officially upgraded the likelihood of it hitting Earth.
+NASA’s Center for Near Earth Object Studies, or CNEOS, now lists the chance of a collision in 2032 at 3.1 per cent, or roughly 1-in-32.

 NASA says the probability of impact with Earth remains “extremely low,” but it has tasked the James Webb Space Telescope with observing it to monitor the risk.